blogged by @baetoven_

 Rule #2 – Don’t post messy plates: If you’re gonna skip No. 1, at least get your food in order!
 If you post your plate, try to make it look coordinated and less slop-like.

-Rule #4 – Don’t post any wild photos: If you get carried away and have one too many drinks, keep in mind that you are not excused to post whatever you want just because it’s a holiday.
+Rule #4 – Don’t post any wild photos: If you get carried away and have one too many drinks, keep in mind that you are not excused from posting whatever you want just because it’s a holiday.
 Your employer or pastor may be watching.

 Rule #5 – Don’t carelessly post pictures of your family: If your Uncle Will is sitting at the table with his pants unbuttoned and his belly out, or your Aunt Renee has coleslaw stuck in the corner of her lip, don’t put them out there like that on social media.